-Due to travel restrictions associated with COVID-19 pandemic no scholarships were awarded in 2020.
-With ongoing travel restrictions work is underway to redefine how the program can proceed in 2021.
+Due to travel restrictions associated with COVID-19 pandemic no scholarships were awarded in 2020 or 2021.
+The scholarships are on hold until world-wide travel restrictions are lifted.

 In the past, topics of research have been varied.
 In line with ESFs new strategic direction, priority will be given to applications that address evidence and knowledge gaps in relation to mental health and wellbeing.